Xylitol Poisoning in Dogs

 What should I do if my dog eats something containing xylitol?

-If you suspect that your dog has eaten a xylitol-containing product, please contact your veterinarian or Pet Poison Helpline, a 24/7 animal poison control center, at 1-800-213-6680 immediately.
+If you suspect that your dog has eaten a product containing xylitol, immediately contact your veterinarian or Pet Poison Helpline, a 24/7 animal poison control center, at 1-800-213-6680.

-Do not induce vomiting or give anything orally to your dog unless specifically directed to do so by your veterinarian.
+Do not induce vomiting or give anything orally to your dog unless your veterinarian directs you to do so.
 It is important to get treatment for your dog as quickly as possible.
-As some dogs may already be hypoglycemic, inducing vomiting can worsen clinical signs.
+Some dogs may already be hypoglycemic, so inducing vomiting can worsen clinical signs.

 What are the signs of xylitol poisoning?

-Initial signs of xylitol poisoning are typically due to low blood sugar (hypoglycemia) and can develop within an hour of consumption.
-Signs of low blood sugar may include any or all of the following:
+Initial signs of xylitol poisoning are typically due to low blood sugar (hypoglycemia).
+Signs of low blood sugar may include:

-In severe cases, the dog may develop seizures or liver failure.
-Dogs that develop liver failure from xylitol poisoning may or may not show signs of hypoglycemia first.
+Dogs that ingest enough xylitol to develop liver failure may or may not show signs of hypoglycemia first.

 How is xylitol poisoning treated?